 Banana bread is one thing that I make often.
-It’s a great way to use up any over ripe bananas.
+It’s a great way to use up any over ripe bananas I often find hanging out on my counter top.
 Today, I have a recipe with a fun variation.
-Instead of regular sugar, this recipe uses brown sugar.
-You are gonna want to try this brown sugar banana bread.
+Instead of regular white sugar, this recipe uses brown sugar.
+You are all gonna want to try out this brown sugar banana bread.

 Other than that, this recipe is a pretty regular banana bread recipe.
-If you want to really bring home the brown sugar in the banana bread, you can sprinkle some over the top of the oaf before you bake it.
-The result is a nice crispy sugary top.
+If you want to really bring home the brown sugar flavor in this bread, you can sprinkle some extra over the top of the loaf before you bake it.
+The result is a nice crispy brown sugary top.

 - 2 cups flour

 - 1 tsp baking soda

 - 2 cups mashed ripe bananas (about 4 large bananas)